tHeBeStXu/AnimLibrary/README.md

 Animation Curve Library

 This is a Anim Curve Library tool for animation work.
-It is Pyside2 version only for Maya2017.
+It is Pyside2 version for Maya2017 and Maya2018.
 Before using the script, you need to make true that your maya setup is OK.
 You can use it to export and import animation curve.
-For management, you can create, expand, collapse, rename and remove pose library folder.
+For management, you can create, expand, collapse, rename and remove animation curve library folder.

 # Preparation:
 1. Make ture you have installed the imageio, Pillow and PIL packages for your Python27.